OCamlPro/drom/sphinx/quickstart.rst

 ----------------------

-:code:`drom` generates a web-site for your project with 2 parts that you need to generate: a documentation of the library API automatically generated by :code:`odoc` and a general documentation that you can modify, generated by the `sphinx-doc tool
+:code:`drom` generates a web-site for your project with 2 parts that you need to generate separately: a documentation of the library API automatically generated by :code:`odoc` and a general documentation that you can modify, generated by the `sphinx-doc tool
 <https://www.sphinx-doc.org/en/master/>`__, with the `Read-the-doc
 theme <https://readthedocs.org/>`__ .
 You will need to install them, it's usually something like::